firemountain/basic-meteor-app/readme2.md

 When there is new data we want to create or update the objects in "ig-social-posts"

+## views

+### Navbar
+   The nav bar features top links for the collections we set in the config file.
+The first collection in the list is the "default collection"

+   It also features a drop down menu
+   - For non-logged in users, the dropdown contains Login | Signup | About
+   - For logged in users who are not admins, dropdown contains Logout | About
+   - For logged in users who are admins, dropdown contains Create Scraper

+### Collections Views
+  - Hitting the navbar links for each collection causes the data to change on the page and show data relevant to the selected collection

+- #### nav-header ```<div class="nav-header center">```
+  - In the ```<div class="nav-header center">``` The Collection Name is shown , and a button to launch a Create Object modal view (discussed below)

+- #### categories container ```<ul class="categories container">```
+  - In the  ```<ul class="categories container">``` we will show the tagArray.name values on the collection that have been defined in the config file.

+### Gallery Items

+these will display data in the collection.object

+## Collection Objects

+the following is a descritpion of how the "ig-social-posts" colleciton objects will display in the UI

 ## exmaple #1 of an object in our "ig-social-posts" collection

 ```